-The Meaning of Numbers: Number 23
+Meaning of Numbers: Number 23

-The number 23 derives part of its meaning from the fact that Adam and Eve produced a total number of twenty-three daughters according to the first century historian Josephus (Jewish tradition).
+The number 23 derives part of its meaning from the fact that Adam and Eve produced twenty-three daughters according to the first century historian Josephus (Jewish tradition).

-Psalm 23 is perhaps the most well known and popular of all the Psalms.
+Tola served as a judge of Israel for a total number of 23 years, from 1102 to 1079 B.C.
+(Judges 10:1 - 2).
+Psalm 23 is the most well known, popular and beloved of all the Psalms.
 King David, who wrote it, sings of God's protection, guidance, refreshment, abundant blessing and promise of eternal life to those who love him.

 The book of 2Timothy is one of the most personal epistles written by the Apostle Paul.
-This book mentions twenty-three distinct people, twenty of which are not mentioned anywhere else in the New Testament (Encyclopedia of Bible Facts).
+This book mentions 23 distinct people, twenty of which are not mentioned anywhere else in the New Testament (Encyclopedia of Bible Facts).

 Jair renamed several of the cities he took after himself (e.g. Bashanhavoth-jair or the "towns of Jair," see Deuteronomy 3:14).
 One of the Judges of Israel, also named Jair, may have been one of his descendants (Judges 10:3 - 5).